 “Reclined butterfly is another great pose to practice before bed,” said Nikki.
 “Put a pillow underneath the shoulder blades to make it a subtle heart opener and hip stretch.”

 Place one hand on your chest and the other on your belly.
 Take deep inhales and exhales to feel your hands rise and fall with your breathing.
 Relax your face and settle into this pose, which is beneficial for relieving symptoms of stress.

 “Ideally, stay in each pose for three to seven minutes.
 It takes three to five minutes to allow the muscles to lengthen muscular tension, depending on how much muscle hypertrophy you have at the time from exercise,” explained Nikki.
 “Once you pass the muscular tension, you begin to allow the fascia to move to the surface.
-Fascia is the body’s connective tissue and that’s where we store emotions.
-We rarely allow ourselves to release stagnant emotion and that’s one of the main benefits of yin yoga before bed.”
+Fascia is the body’s connective tissue, and that’s where we store emotions.
+We rarely allow ourselves to release stagnant emotion, and that’s one of the main benefits of yin yoga before bed.”

 Remember to focus on your breathing throughout each yoga sequence.
 Counting your breaths will help your mind stay in the present without wandering off.
 You also need to pay attention to your lower and upper back and not over-exert these muscles.